 Odysseas is presently practicing in the areas of commercial real estate and land development at Harris, Sheaffer LLP.
 Prior to that Odysseas was an associate in Miller Thomson’s Real Estate and Condominium groups.
 His real estate practice focuses on commercial real estate and land development, including acquisitions, dispositions, financing, commercial leasing, and condominium development.
 Odysseas has also developed a particular expertise in condominium law.
 He represents and advises condominium corporations on a variety of issues, including condominium governance, reciprocal agreements, dispute resolution, lien enforcement, management and operation, and third party contracts.
 Odysseas received his J.D. from Osgoode Hall Law School in 2010.
 While at law school, Odysseas served as senior case manager with the Osgoode Hall Business Clinic, he volunteered with the Artist Legal Advice Services and served as President of the Hellenic-Canadian Law Students Association – Osgoode Chapter.
 Prior to attending law school, Odysseas obtained an Honours Bachelor of Arts in Philosophy from York University.

-Madeline was previously an associate with the general practice law firm of Kapelos & Carlisi and articled with the Ministry of the Attorney General.
-She is a graduate of the University of Ottawa, Faculty of Law where she specialized in Alternative Dispute Resolution (ADR) and acted as a teaching assistant for students enrolled in ADR studies.
-Madeline also holds an Honours Bachelor of Arts with High Distinction from the University of Toronto where she completed majors in Architectural Design and Drama.
+Madeline articled with the Ministry of the Attorney General and is a graduate of the University of Ottawa, Faculty of Law.
+She also holds an Honours Bachelor of Arts with High Distinction from the University of Toronto where she completed majors in Architectural Design and Drama.

 Andrew Guerrisi is an Associate in the Toronto office of Borden Ladner Gervais LLP and a member of the Commercial Real Estate Group.